-Putting mobile devices in the hands of your frontline staff is a smart way to fix your staff’s inability to effectively execute.
+Putting mobile devices in the hands of your frontline staff is a smart way to fix your staff’s inability to execute effectively.

-Innovative tools help them handle complex incidents that arise at your property and during events with their own little slice of peace of mind.
+Innovative software solutions help them handle complex incidents that arise at your property with their own little slice of Proactive Operations.

 They look good.
 You’re happy.
-You look good to your boss, and everyone has peace of mind.
+And you look good to your boss.

 So, will you start using mobile devices to fix this problem for your operation before something else breaks?